 Since 2015, I’ve been collecting materials for a second book on a recovered history the Y2K bug, and taking seriously an event that has come to represent a punchline to the 1990s.
 I approach the organized response to the perceived threat of the Y2K bug as one of the greatest, public-facing attempts to educate and train individuals and organizations to manage the unforeseen, and potentially devastating, effects old computer code and legacy software can have on contemporary computerized infrastructures.

-A benefit of this project is that people often tell me where they were on December 31, 1999.
+A benefit of this work is that people often tell me where they were on December 31, 1999.
 If you’d like to tell me where you were, send me an email!